kahsing/kahsing.github.io/_posts/2019-08-15-deployment-script-lambda.md

 read: 10 min
 ---

 <p>We will learn how to write some simple shell script and execute it.
-This is a demonstration on how to deploy lambda function through AWS CLI, executing built script from EC2 instance.</p>
+This is a demonstration on how to deploy lambda function through AWS CLI, executing built script from EC2 instance.
+Before you going further in this read, please make sure you having enough understanding on [Lambda function Versioning]({% post_url 2019-08-10-lambda-version-alias %})</p>.

-<p>We are create this .sh for lambda function publish and update.
-We are targetting NodeJs Runtime for the time being.
-Also, please taking below as scenario: </p>
+<p>Let's create this .sh for lambda function publish and update, targetting NodeJs Runtime for the time being.
+Also, please consider below scenario: </p>

 *   We have previously created an PROD alias & STG alias for your lambda function.
 *   Alias STG & PROD pointing to latest version of Lambda Function.